cheiraml/RisitasCorp_Rider/README.md

 ![Logo](https://github.com/IsabelaGAngel/RisitasCorp_Rider/blob/main/ImagenesReferencia/RisitasLogo.png)

 This document will contain the step by step with the necessary processes to carry out this project; which will include in detail what parts are required, What tools, versions, how to program computer systems, and review their states.

+At the very beginning we just had a dream and a bicycle.
+This project started as an alternative for the course Interactive physical Systems II.
+So, we all as a team looked for making all this consciously thinking in everyones strengths.
+Having this on mind, we decided to create a Development Team, an User Experience Team, and a Design Team.
+All guided by the professor Juan Franco who are we really grateful.
+This is Risitas Corp.

 # Concept

 We're a multinational conglomerate of companies working on responsible for energy, logistics, social, and scientific investigation.
 Our world is so different than yours, we have created a new virtual reality proyect who is seeking help you with the stress gerenerated by university exams.